Inotrope: Negative inotropic agents

 Negative inotropic agents decrease myocardial contractility and are used to decrease cardiac workload in conditions such as angina.
-While negative inotropism may precipitate or exacerbate heart failure, certain beta blockers (e.g. carvedilol, bisoprolol and metoprolol) have been believed to reduce morbidity and mortality in congestive heart failure.
+While negative inotropism may precipitate or exacerbate heart failure in the short term, certain beta blockers (e.g. carvedilol, bisoprolol and metoprolol) have been believed to reduce long-term morbidity and mortality in congestive heart failure.

 Examples of negative inotropic agents include: